Jelvantrix/Jelvantrix/README.md

 I work across domains because real systems don't stay inside one discipline.
 An inference engine needs a tensor core.
 A tensor core needs memory management.
 Memory management needs to understand the hardware.
 You can't draw clean borders between disciplines and still build something serious.

-I'm young, self-taught, and independent.
+Independent.
 Xynlvantrex Labs is where I do my most ambitious work.

 ---